 Through our work and the technical assistance we provided to the Office of the Governor and the General Assembly, our team helped spark the conversation that ultimately resulted in the legislature passing a new, more equitable ECS formula as part of the state’s biennial budget.
 As a result of the new formula, local public school districts, for the first time in years, are now funded more equitably and receive state education aid based on the needs of their students and communities rather than through arbitrary and political block grants.

-Greater Funding for English Learners & High-Need Districts
+Greater Funding for Multilingual Learners & High-Need Districts

-From 2010 to 2020, Connecticut’s English Learner population grew by nearly 13,000 students while the state's total student enrollment declined significantly.
-This increase in student need also brought along a need for greater resources to support English Learner students.
-During the Connecticut General Assembly's 2021 legislative session, we responded to these growing needs by working with legislators and partner organizations to adjust some of the ECS formula's weights and thresholds to drive greater resources to English Learner students and economically disadvantaged districts.
+From 2010 to 2020, Connecticut’s multilingual learner population grew by nearly 13,000 students while the state's total student enrollment declined significantly.
+This increase in student need also brought along a need for greater resources to support multilingual learner students, who are also commonly referred to as English Learners or English Language Learners.
+During the Connecticut General Assembly's 2021 legislative session, we responded to these growing needs by working with legislators and partner organizations to adjust some of the ECS formula's weights and thresholds to drive greater resources to multilingual learner students and economically disadvantaged districts.

-As part of Connecticut's state budget for fiscal years 2022 and 2023, the General Assembly passed our recommendation and increased the ECS formula's weight for English Learners from 15% to 25%.
-This weight increase results in greater funding to school districts to be spent on equitable learning opportunities and resources for English Learners.
+As part of Connecticut's state budget for fiscal years 2022 and 2023, the General Assembly passed our recommendation and increased the ECS formula's weight for multilingual learners from 15% to 25%.
+This weight increase results in greater funding to school districts to be spent on equitable learning opportunities and resources for multilingual learners.

 The legislature also adopted another one of our recommendations and increased the ECS formula's concentrated poverty weight from 5% to 15% and lowered the eligibility threshold for the weight from 75% to 60%.
 As a result of these changes, greater funding is provided to districts with high concentrations of economically disadvantaged students, and more districts are eligible for this additional funding.